Mostly natural ingredients

 Mrs. Meyer’s Clean Day Laundry Detergent: This hip laundry detergent uses essential oils for its fragrance.
 Plus, like Meth, Mrs. Meyer’s offers other products with the same scents.
 If you want your whole house to smell like lavender (or basil or lemon verbena or honeysuckle, etc.), you can purchase a matching all-purpose cleaner, linen spray, handsoap, or dish soap.
 It’s a little more expensive at $16 for a 64-ounce bottle, but is a favorite among green cleaning enthusiasts.

-- Product Name Beach Sage Laundry Detergent
+- Product Name 4x Concentrated Laundry Detergent in Beach Sage

 - Product Brand Method